Myra Meets His Family: Plot

 Too diffident to break off the engagement forthrightly, he seeks a means of maneuvering Myra into breaking off the engagement herself.
 He enlists the support of two unscrupulous men: a well-known actor, Warren Appleton, and a side-show performer named Kelly.
 For a price, an elaborate scheme is hatched.
 They rent a manor house, hire theatrical performers to appear as chauffeurs, butlers and maids and well-dressed dinner guests, creating a phony version of the Whitney estate.
 Appleton presents himself to Myra as Knowleton's father: he is clearly a lunatic.
 Kelly, cross-dressing as the mother, is no less bizarre: her boudoir is filled with two dozen barking poodles.
 Knowleton fully participates in the subterfuge.

 Myra is dismayed by the odd behavior of the denizens of the strange household.
 She maintains her composure despite a number of humiliations.
 Finally, she is ushered into the Whitney portrait gallery, where she views a picture of Knowleton's grandmother: she is Chinese.
 With this, Myra determines to flee the next morning.

 That night, Myra overhears Knowleton, Appleton and Kelly discussing the operation: Knowlton is clearly distressed at the effect the fraud is having on Myra, but his cohorts assure him he is saving his family from disgrace.

 Myra encounters Knowleton in the garden early next morning: he is a pathetic wreck.
 Confessing every false detail, he pleads for her forgiveness and pledges his devotion to her.
 Myra considers, then proposes that they marry immediately, and arrangements are made.
 Knowleton is ecstatic.
-She quickly arranges a simple ceremony at the residence of Presbyterian minister, Reverend Walter Gregory, her cousin, and they quickly board a train for the Whitney estate Chicago.
+She quickly arranges a simple ceremony at the residence of Presbyterian minister, Reverend Walter Gregory, her cousin, and they quickly board a train for the Whitney estate in Chicago.